Edward VI: Illness and death

 Edward had become ill in January 1553 with a fever and cough that gradually worsened.
 The imperial ambassador, Jean Scheyfve, reported, "he suffers a good deal when the fever is upon him, especially from a difficulty in drawing his breath, which is due to the compression of the organs on the right side".

 Edward felt well enough in early April to take the air in the park at Westminster and to move to Greenwich, but by the end of the month he had weakened again.
 By 7 May he was "much amended", and the royal doctors had no doubt of his recovery.
 A few days later the king was watching the ships on the Thames, sitting at his window.
 But he relapsed, and on 11 June, Scheyfve, who had an informant in the king's household, reported, "the matter he ejects from his mouth is sometimes coloured a greenish yellow and black, sometimes pink, like the colour of blood".
 Now his doctors believed he was suffering from "a suppurating tumour" of the lung and that his life was beyond recovery.
 Soon, his legs became so swollen that he had to lie on his back, and he lost the strength to resist the disease.
 To his tutor John Cheke he whispered, "I am glad to die".

 Edward made his final appearance in public on 1 July, when he showed himself at his window in Greenwich Palace, horrifying those who saw him by his "thin and wasted" condition.
-During the next two days, large crowds arrived hoping to see the king again, but on 3 July, they were told that the weather was too chilly for him to appear.
-Edward died at the age of 15 at Greenwich Palace at 8 pm on 6 July 1553.
+During the next two days, large crowds arrived hoping to see the King again, but on 3 July, they were told that the weather was too chilly for him to appear.
+Edward died at Greenwich Palace at 8 pm on 6 July 1553, aged 15.
 According to John Foxe's account of his death, his last words were: "I am faint; Lord have mercy upon me, and take my spirit".